GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The average energy of a given chunk can be at most 10dB lower than that of the entire signal.
 In practice, around 40% of the generated chunks are rejected.

-//TODO
-//#gaet[
-//  - Maybe a scheme of this process could bring additional clarity.
-//  - We might want to acknowledge that a rejection rate of 40% is quite high.
-//]
-//#xavi[In my opinion no need for a diagram.
-It's OK.
-No need to emphasize about 40% rejections, as you do it only in generation]

 The #acr("STFT") of each multi-channel 400ms segment provides the final training samples of the dataset.
 Besides each input sample, the relevant ground truth information gets saved for supervising the learning process and computing performance metrics.
-It comprises all the necessary geometric information about the microphone array and sources (positions, orientations, relative distance and angle of incidence).
+It comprises all the necessary geometric information about the microphone array and sources (positions, orientations, relative distance, and angle of incidence).
 One million of such sample pairs constitute the core training and test datasets (of 800k and 200k samples respectively).
 The total audio duration of the data approximates 47 hours.